matthewmueller/rfcs/text/0000-migrations.md

 While this approach is good enough for most of the use cases, it has a few disadvantages that we want to tackle with this spec.
 The first problem is, that it's neither visible, which steps will be executed, nor is the user able to control these steps.
 Even if the migrations system is running as intended, this introduces an inherent trust issue as users don't have insights to how migrations are being executed.
 Another limitation is, that when a breaking change is performed, such as creating a required field, users of the migrations system must be able to not only migrate the underlying database, but also migrate the data.
 This could e.g. mean adding default values for a new field for all the records that already exist in the database.
+To accomplish this, it must be possible to run data migrations between two migration steps.
+Orchestrating these data migrations and running them in the right order is the responsibility of the migration runner.
+Therefore Prisma should not impose this burden on the developer, but help running things safe and in the right order, no matter if on a local development machine or in a production CI system.

 The biggest difference of this spec to the existing migrations system is, that instead of taking the `datamodel.prisma` file as the source of truth for the actual migration, it's just the source to create migration files.
 The source of truth for migrations are the migration scripts, which are saved in the migration files that are being generated by the CLI with the help of the migration engine.